HomeBlog

 Get our latest health and wellness updates delivered right to your inbox.

-In addition to the Big Nine, there are many other specific certifications available to physical therapists.
+In addition to the Big Ten, there are many other specific certifications available to physical therapists.
 Items on the list below usually require that the therapist take multiple continuing education courses and then pass a comprehensive written or practical exam to show proficiency in that specific skill.
 Some of the most common ones you will see are:

 ART (Active Release Techniques)